 Does Intermittent Fasting Work?

-Fast Forward to adulthood; After delivering my first child I discovered phen-phen, G-d I loved that stuff (Yes I said it) but the FDA took it away.
+Fast Forward to adulthood; After delivering my first child I discovered Phen-Phen, G-d I loved that stuff (Yes I said it) but the FDA took it away.
 Said I might die so, fine.
-Then I rebounded and gained weight, and had more babies and the roller coaster of lose & gain began.
+Then I rebounded and gained more weight, and had more babies and the roller coaster of weight lose ensued.

-Recently my brother in law lost tons of weight with the Intermittent Fasting method.
-I had been seeing tidbits about this method in my FB feed and in magazines so I was somewhat familiar with the term but I needed some more information so I immediately began my research.
+While at a family dinner I listened to my brother in law talking about he had lost tons of weight with the Intermittent Fasting method.
+I was intrigued, I had also been seeing tidbits about this method in my FB feed and in magazines.
+I was somewhat familiar with the term but I needed some more information so I immediately began my research.